Haringey Coordination and Prevention Service (HCAPS) (previously Haringey Integrated Locality Team)

 Who are we?

-The Multi Agency Care & Coordination (MACC) Team is a proactive and preventative care service for adults living with frailty or complex long term health care needs.
+The Multi Agency Care and Coordination Team (MACCT) is a proactive and preventative care service for adults living with frailty or complex long term health care needs.
 We work in partnership with Haringey GP practices to identify those who may benefit from our support.

 We are an integrated team of professionals from multiple disciplines and agencies.
 The team includes: